 Modupeola Fadugba in 8 Days of Lazy also reclines into an inner space to reflect on her former understanding of the world without any pressure from the present.
 She calls it lazy, but it seems the colourful paintings are about her taking time to ‘reconfigure’ her mind.
 She invites the outer world to watch her evolution but without intrusion, and hope they find a connection between her art and their lives at some point.

-Selly Raby kane on the other hand presents a dynamic world of fantasy where aliens would live among humans.
-Alien cartoon is her contribution to the current burst of creative energy engulfing Dakar in Senegal.
+Selly Raby kane, on the other hand, presents a dynamic world of fantasy where aliens would live among humans.
+The Alien cartoon is her contribution to the current burst of creative energy engulfing Dakar in Senegal.
 The innovative design on the dresses shows the unrestrained flow of creativity in the city.
 Raby Kane’s fashion creates a cartoony and surreal world.

 Whether the works are looking into exterior spaces or looking inward, the realities are still far apart.
-In Joana Choumali’s Adorn, unmarried low class Senegalese women transforms to elegant and iconic ladies in adorned portraitures.
+In Joana Choumali’s Adorn, unmarried low-class Senegalese women transform to elegant and iconic ladies in adorned portraitures.
 Their makeup and accessories present beauty in contrast to familiar images.
-In the documentary on Adorn, one of the ladies describes their ‘excessive make up’ as what defines them as beautiful.
+In the documentary on Adorn, one of the ladies describes their ‘excessive makeup’ as what defines them as beautiful.
 They put up the ‘bling bling’ to disguise the true self and look perfect for the society.
 They enjoy the transformation and have invented ways to have the loudest makeup at every public ceremony.
 Similar gold frames in the portraitures were installed at the exhibition on a mirror; Choumali suggests visitors look into them to see their own reality.